 Clinical trials are expensive, time consuming and difficult to design and implement.
 The result of a clinical trial may be undesirable and can result in a clinical trial cancellation or the need for re-evaluation and supplementation.
-Even if the results of our clinical trials are favorable, the clinical trials for a number of our product candidates are expected to continue for several years and may even take significantly longer to complete.
-In addition, we, the FDA, an IRB, or other regulatory authorities, including in the U.S., EU and elsewhere, may suspend, delay or terminate our clinical trials at any time, for various reasons, including:
+Even if the results of our clinical trials are favorable, the clinical trials for several of our product candidates are expected to continue for several years and may even take significantly longer to complete.
+In addition, we, the FDA, other regulatory authorities or ethical review boards in the U.S., EU or elsewhere, may suspend, delay or terminate our clinical trials at any time, for various reasons, including: